potatoqualitee/twitch/README.md

 This is the repo for two twitch modules.
 Below is a quick overview.
-More documentation can be found by clicking on the module directory.
+More documentation can be found by clicking on the module directories.

 To see all of the commands available, install and run: